Telstra Logo

 1975 – 1986

-Until 1975, only one organization, the Postmaster-General’s Department, was in charge of the domestic telegraph, telephone, and postal services.
-Then it broke up, and all telecommunication services were transferred to the disposal of Telecom Australia.
+Until 1975, only one organization, the Postmaster-General’s Department, was responsible for domestic telegraph, telephone, and postal services.
+Then, it broke up, and Telecom Australia took over all telecommunication services.
 Designer Pieter Huveneers created an original logo for the company, using a stylized antenna instead of the letter “T.”

 1986 – 1993

 In 1986, Telecom obtained a monopoly on the domestic wireless market.
-In the same year, a small redesign was carried out, after which the background quadrangle disappeared, the circle turned dark orange, and the inscription took only one line.
+In the same year, a small redesign was carried out, after which the background quadrangle disappeared, the circle turned dark orange, and the inscription was reduced to a single line.

 1993 – 1995

 In the early 1990s, the brand became part of the newly formed Australian and Overseas Telecommunications Corporation.
-At the same time, Telstra Corporation Limited was launched based on the parent company.
-Despite the name change, the logo used its old version – Telecom Australia.
+At the same time, Telstra Corporation Limited was launched as a subsidiary of the parent company.
+Despite the name change, the logo used the old Telecom Australia version.

-Developers from FHA Image Design styled the first “T” unusually.
+Developers from FHA Image Design styled the first “T” in an unusual way.
 They made the vertical stroke invisible, leaving only the horizontal line.
 Below the letter was an orange oval, which in previous versions was circular.
 The second word was written at the bottom and in capital letters.

 1995 – 1999